Harald-U/kubernetes-handson/docs/lab6.md

 ---

+This concludes our hands-on tutorial.

+You have seen:
+* How to deploy applications on Kubernetes using Deployments and Services
+* How to expose services with Nodeports
+* How to add external storage (to a database) using PersistentVolumes and PersistentVolumeClaims
+* How to externalize configuration with ConfigMaps and Secrets

 **The End**

-This concludes our hands-on tutorial.